Coalition Downs Saudi-bound Houthi Drone - UrduPoint

 Coalition Downs Saudi-bound Houthi Drone

-RIYADH, (UrduPoint / Pakistan Point News / WAM - 08th Sep, 2019) The Joint Forces of the Coalition to Restore Legitimacy in Yemen this evening intercepted and downed a drone launched by the terrorist, Iran-backed Houthi militia towards the Kingdom of Saudi Arabia.
+RIYADH, (UrduPoint / Pakistan Point News / WAM - 10th Sep, 2019) The Joint Forces of the Coalition to Restore Legitimacy in Yemen yesterday evening intercepted and downed a drone launched by the terrorist Iran-backed Houthi militia from Sana'a towards the Kingdom of Saudi Arabia, the Saudi Press Agency, SPA, reported.

 "These repeated terrorist attacks reflect the state of despair harboured by the terrorist militias due to the heavy losses they are sustaining and prove the criminal nature of Iran's proxies and the menacing threat they are posing to international and regional security," he added.

-He re-affirmed continued implementation of all deterrent measures against the terrorist militia to neutralize and destroy their capabilities in accordance with the rules of customary international human rights and humanitarian law.
+Al Maliki re-affirmed continued implementation of all deterrent measures against the terrorist militia to neutralise and destroy their capabilities in accordance with the rules of customary international human rights and humanitarian law.